ssjkush/ssjkush.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Filed patent Automating The Configuration and Tuning of a Disaster Recovery Preparation System.
+Patent filed at Nutanix for Automating The Configuration and Tuning of a Disaster Recovery Preparation System.